Undergraduate Degree Program

 Climate Science and Impact Engineering Concentration

 The aim of the Climate Science and Impact Engineering concentration is to provide a flexible program for those interested in pursuing further graduate education or careers in industry.
-The Climate Science and Impact Engineering concentration prepares you for graduate studies, climate modeling, and a position in “value added” industries that provide water resource, agricultural, seasonal recreation, and transportation industries with near-term climate analyses and predictions.
-Positions in government agencies serving to make policy or federal laboratories conducting climate research are also open to you.
+The Climate Science and Impact Engineering concentration prepares students for graduate studies, climate modeling, and a position in “value added” industries that provide water resources, agricultural, seasonal recreation, and transportation industries with near-term climate analyses and predictions.
+Positions in government agencies serving to make policy or federal laboratories conducting climate research are also open to students.
 The program also provides students who are interested in both climate science and in a second area of expertise, such as the traditional engineering disciplines, policy, or law the option to take courses in those areas.
 There is a need for scientists and engineers who can carry out evaluation and engineering activities that require expertise both in climate science and in the engineering disciplines.
 These include issues related to air quality, energy engineering, sustainability, and water resources.

-Graduates with a concentration in Meteorology are prepared for careers in weather forecasting, corporations that are increasingly the source of weather analyses and predictions modeling, and for graduate studies in meteorology and the technologies that enable weather and climate prediction.
+Graduates with a concentration in Meteorology are prepared for careers in weather forecasting, corporations that are increasing the source of weather analyses and predictions modeling, and for graduate studies in meteorology and the technologies that enable weather and climate prediction.